-At Hampton Park Secondary College, Year 12 VCE VM students are required to study 5 subjects (10 units) and a VET course, unless an alternative program has been negotiated.
-The 5 subjects include:
+At Hampton Park Secondary College, Year 12 VCE VM students are required to study 4 subjects (8 units) and a VET course, unless an alternative program has been negotiated.
+The 4 subjects include:

-- Unit 3 & 4 VCE VM Literacy or VCE English units - Unit 3 & 4 VCE VM Numeracy or VCE Mathematics units - Unit 3 & 4 VCE VM Work Related Skills units - Unit 3 & 4 VCE VM Personal Development Skills units - Unit 1 & 2 OR Unit 3 & 4 VCE subject of choice.
+- Unit 3 & 4 VCE VM Literacy or VCE English units - Unit 3 & 4 VCE VM Numeracy or VCE Mathematics units - Unit 3 & 4 VCE VM Work Related Skills units - Unit 3 & 4 VCE VM Personal Development Skills units - A VET course at Certificate II level or above (180 nominal hours.
+Please note an SBAT can be considered for individual students based on need and pathway and Headstart is also possible for consideration

+Year 12 VCE VM students may choose an additional Unit 1 & 2 OR Unit 3 & 4 VCE subject of choice.
 Students will only be considered for a Unit 3 & 4 VCE subject of choice if they have successfully completed unit 1 & 2.